The next day we were planning to go to Kuranda and Barron Falls via Black Mountain Road.

 Three famous 4WD tracks around Port Douglas

 Creb Track starts from Daintree Village and goes towards Wujal Wujal through a dense Daintree rainforest.
-It ends in Wujal Wujal that is home to Bloomfield Falls.
+It ends in Wujal Wujal which is home to Bloomfield Falls.

-When taking the Creb Track always check if there is no rain coming (even in the dry season).
+When taking the Creb Track always check if there is no rain forecasted (even in the dry season).
 When wet the track might not be passable and you get stuck.

 Creb Track was already closed as the wet season started a few weeks ago bringing quite a lot of rain.
 We had to put Creb Track on our bucket list.

-Bloomfield Track goes from Cape Tribulation to Cooktown and it is a nice and easy track to undertake in a dry season.
-It goes via Wujal Wujal where you can stop for a night to see Bloomfield Falls.
+Bloomfield Track goes from Cape Tribulation to Cooktown and it is a relatively easy track to undertake in a dry season.
+The only challenges are the two steep climbs over the ranges.

-Then, an excellent stop for the night is The Lion’s Den Hotel located in Helensvale.
-This is a historic pub where you can enjoy life music, have a drink and a nice meal.
+Then, on the way, you pass The Lion’s Den Hotel located in Helensvale.
+This is a historic pub where you can enjoy live music, have a drink and grab a meal.